jhmartin/zwave-dash-controller/README.md

 dash.rb listens on port 8081 and calls a shell script whenever a connection is made.
 This does mean anyone on my home network can trigger the behavior, but they could also click the lightswitches themselves.

-leaving.sh sources a shell file containing the ZWay user / pass / ip, then calls the ZWay API to turn on a light, then turn off all lights and lock the doors after a timeout.
+leaving.sh sources a shell file containing the ZWay user / pass / ip, then calls the ZWay API to turn on a light, then turns off all lights and lock the doors after a timer.